In Missouri, four species of blackbirds are common and sometimes cause damage or create a nuisance:

 Exclusion from agricultural crops is practical for small gardens, experimental plots, and high-value fruit crops.
 Use lightweight netting to cover trees, bushes, or small plots.
 Protect individual ears of sweet corn in garden plots by placing paper bags over them after the silk has turned brown.

-Farmers and fruitgrowers can protect crops from flocks of blackbirds with bird-scaring devices, propane exploders being the most popular item for this purpose.
-Shell crackers fired from a 12-gauge shotgun are also effective.
+Farmers and fruitgrowers can protect crops from flocks of blackbirds with bird-scaring devices, like propane exploders or shell crackers fired from a 12-gauge shotgun.
 Persistence is necessary when using harassment methods.
 The Department wildlife damage biologist can provide information on where to obtain dispersal equipment and supplies.
-For methods to disperse large roosting flocks of blackbirds, see the next topic.
+For methods to disperse large roosting flocks of blackbirds, see "Roosts" below.

 Blackbirds often establish three types of large roosts: